Learning Culture

 • Goal cancellation: Look at the number of goals an employee has canceled.
 If they’ve canceled or changed any goals, try to determine if there’s a common thread.

 • Deadlines met: Along with the number of goals completed, see if the person is also meeting deadlines.
-If they’re frequently completing goals after deadlines, attempt to determine if goals are too lofty or if another issue exists.
+If they’re frequently achieving goals after deadlines, attempt to determine if goals are too lofty or if another issue exists.

 6. Encourage employees to look for external learning opportunities